SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

     }
   }

-Finally, register your new metricsdemo algorithm by adding the necessary code in the following places: ``script/scriptinterface.h``, ``script/scriptinterface.cpp``, and ``ui/algorithm.cpp``.
+Finally, register your new metricsdemo algorithm by adding the necessary code in the following places: ``ui/algorithm.h``, ``ui/algorithm.cpp``, and ``ui/parameterlistmodel.cpp``.
 Revisit the :ref:`"Registering the Algorithm" section of the DiscoDemo tutorial <register-algorithm>` for specific instructions on how to register a new algorithm.
 Because our MetricsDemo simulation is so similar to DiscoDemo, we will be using the same default parameters, parameter checking, system instantiation, etc. for registering the algorithm.

-Run the simulation and you will essentially have the disco demo you created in the previous tutorial.
+Run the simulation and you will essentially have the DiscoDemo you created in the previous tutorial.

 .. image:: graphics/metrics_base.gif